-Research has shown that older students struggle to comprehend informational texts due to a lack of exposure to them from an early age.
+Research has shown that older students struggle to comprehend informational, or nonfiction, texts due to a lack of exposure from an early age.
 Therefore, the Common Core State Standards have increased the amount of informational texts that students will read, write, and consider, starting at a younger age.
-This is all well and good, but what exactly is an informational text?
+So what exactly is informational text?

 Informational text is defined as text with the purpose of expressing information about the arts, sciences, or social studies.
 Informational texts include newspaper and magazine articles, online information, nonfiction books, textbooks, and reference materials.
-We're happy to say that all of our books at Nomad Press fall under one of the following categories of informational texts: literary nonfiction, expository, persuasion, and procedural!
+All Nomad Press books fall under one of the following categories of informational texts: literary nonfiction, expository, persuasive, or procedural.

 - Persuasive texts provide evidence with the intent of influencing the beliefs or actions of the reader.
 They often include claims and evidence to support those claims.
 A persuasive text will attempt to change the reader’s mind or opinion.